lostzen/lost/docs/geofences.md

 #Creating and Monitoring Geofences

-With LOST you can create `Geofence`s to monitor when a user enters or exits an area and get notifications when this occurs.
+With Lost you can create `Geofence`s to monitor when a user enters or exits an area and get notifications when this occurs.

 First create a `Geofence` object:
 ```java